Vineyards

 Fonte Petrini

 The last addition to the estate is the vineyard called Fonte Petrini.
-Situated 270 meters above sea level, its loamy soil is composed of sand 32%, limestone 25% and clay 42%.
-It’s all cultivated with Sangiovese grapes.
+Situated 270 meters above sea level, its loamy soil is composed of sand, limestone and clay.
+It’s cultivated with Sangiovese and Colorino grapes.